Subscribe to get more!

 Dolomite or rock dust has some minerals in it, but I mostly add it to the mix if it is too acidic.

-Be creative with your mix, there are hundreds of ideas online.
+You can see from the ingredients that I reckon that the microbial population and activity is the prime driver of a good compost or tea but be creative with your mix, there are hundreds of ideas online.
 You can even just get existing compost and soak it in water for a couple of days before straining it and using the resulting liquid.